- Awards and Recognition

 Guidance for this treatment is included in the Highway Design Manual in Index 706.1, Roadside Management, and in the Project Development Procedures Manual in Chapter 29 and Appendix L. The guidance in these manuals states that vegetation control under guardrail is required in the following situations:

-- Metal beam guardrail, including standard railing, terminal system end treatments, guard railing at structure approach and departures, and at fixed objects should included vegetation control.
+- Midwest guardrail system, including railing, terminal system end treatments, guardrail at structure approach and departures, and at fixed objects should included vegetation control.
 For more detailed information regarding placement of vegetation control consult with both the District Landscape Architect and District Maintenance.
 See the Standard Plans for minor concrete vegetation control.

 - Correctly designed and installed, the life cycle cost of this material should be similar to concrete paving.